MbolotSuse/rancher-token-revoker/README.md

 ## Description

+### Feature Overview
+- Define git repos to scan using a CRD
+- Scan repos at custom-defined intervals
+- Automatically delete/disable/warn (based on configuration) exposed rancher tokens
+- Works with token hashing enabled or disabled

+## Detailed Description
 The rancher-token-revoker defines a CRD (GitRepoScans) which allows users to define specific git repos that will be watched for exposed rancher tokens.
 These repos are then cloned by the application, and scanned using [gitleaks](https://github.com/zricethezav/gitleaks).
+Each time the repo is scanned, a pull is attempted first to ensure the repo is up-to-date.

 From there, the application attempts to delete/disable/warn about the tokens that it discovered.
 Since gitleaks is currently analyzing the commits rather than the raw file contents, even if users attempt to make the com